Nexus-Mods/game-starfield/README.md

   * Vortex will download any required mods/tools for load ordering to function as soon as you enable the plugin management system.
   * Vortex will migrate any "sTestFileX=" entries it finds in the INI files to the plugins.txt file located inside "%APPLOCALDATA%/Starfield".
 Any INI entries will block the plugin management functionality from work.
 This is by Bethesda's design.
   * Game Pass version of the game will not be able to use SFSE or its plugins - the [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) is used to load plugins to the game instead.
+  * Native plugins are not serialized to the "plugins.txt" file.

 # Known Issues